CorniiDog/Template/docs/TOOLBOX-DATABASE.md

         The name of the platform to be saved (e.g. 'google')
     key: str
         The key to be saved (e.g. '<google_api_key>')
+    override: bool
+        Whether or not to override the key if it already exists
 ```

 Returns